TeeFlii: Career

 In October 2013, LA Weekly named TeeFlii the best R&B singer in Los Angeles.
 On November 25, 2013, he released his fourth mixtape AnnieRUO'TAY 3: Who The Fuck Is Annie?.
 The seventeen track mixtape featured a collaboration with Dom Kennedy and production by The Futuristiks and himself, among others.
 On December 9, 2013, "That's How We Livin'" a collaboration with Snoop Dogg and Warren G was released.
 It was then included on Snoop's mixtape That's My Work Vol. 2.

 On March 26, 2014, TeeFlii premiered his second official single "24 Hours" featuring 2 Chainz, with production by DJ Mustard.
 Along with its release, it was announced that TeeFlii's debut studio album would be titled Starr and released during mid-2014.
 "24 Hours" was serviced to urban contemporary radio in the United States on April 7, 2014, and then was serviced to rhythmic contemporary radio on May 6, 2014.
 The track peaked at number 85 on the Billboard Hot 100 and served as a bonus track on Starr.

 On August 27, 2021, TeeFlii released his EP, "Today", which included his new single "Automatic" produced by Grammy Award Winning Producer Los Da Mystro.

+And on the 8th of July 2023 he released the Album "TruFlii" with the artist Tru Carr.

 Personal life

 TeeFlii's invocations of his faith are frequent as he believes in Christianity.
 His grandmother was a gospel singer and his aunt harmonized for Elvis Presley's backup group, The Sweet Inspirations.
 His grandmother is the one that taught him the most about singing.
-He has four children; three daughters, and one son.
+He has five children; four daughters, and one son.